 Education/Training

-My predoctoral internship was completed at the University of New Mexico Health Sciences Center and the Center for Development and Disability, in Albuquerque, New Mexico.
-While there, I received in-depth training and experience utilizing evidence-based therapies for treating traumatic stress (e.g., TF-CBT, Attachment Regulation and Competency (ARC), Prolonged Exposure (PE), Parent-Child Psychotherapy (CPP)).
-I also conducted comprehensive developmental evaluations for children with suspected neurological conditions, including autism spectrum disorder, as part of a multidisciplinary team.
+I earned my PhD in Clinical Psychology at the University of Colorado Boulder, where I studied the influence of social determinants and temperament and personality traits on mental health outcomes.
+My predoctoral internship was completed at the University of New Mexico Health Sciences Center and the Center for Development and Disability.
+While there, I conducted comprehensive developmental evaluations for children with suspected neurological conditions, including autism spectrum disorder, as part of a multidisciplinary team.
+I also provided evidence-based therapies to young children and their caregivers as well as adolescent populations in two trauma-focused outpatient clinics.
 My postdoctoral training was completed at the University of Colorado Anschutz Medical Campus and Children’s Hospital Colorado.
-As a psychology fellow, I conducted integrated behavioral health services in order to facilitate early identification and treatment of mental and behavioral health issues within pediatric primary care settings, and conducted trainings for medical students on perinatal mental health and traumatic stress.
+As a psychology fellow, I conducted integrated behavioral health services in order to facilitate early identification and treatment of mental and behavioral health issues within pediatric primary care settings and conducted trainings for medical residents on perinatal mental health and traumatic stress.

 I currently exclusively work in private practice and am affiliated with the Boulder Center for Cognitive and Behavioral Therapies (BCCBT/bouldercbt.com).